MileHacker Logo

 Reusable Items & Local Purchases

 Carrying reusable items is eco-conscious.
-A reusable water bottle is encouraged, as tap water is safe for refills.
+A reusable bottle for water is encouraged, as tap water is safe for refills.
 A shopping bag and reusable utensils are also useful.
 Most items are available in Brampton, but specialized items or specific brands may be more expensive or harder to find locally.

 Eco-Friendly Packing